-Rates of addiction are more significant amongst those in the lesbian, gay, bisexual, transgender (LGBTQ) community than in other divisions of civilization.
+Amongst those in the lesbian, gay, bisexual, transgender (LGBTQ) community, there are greater rates of substance abuse than in other divisions of civilization and these people face unique challenges in addiction treatment.
 Fortunately, various facilities offer recovery programs that are customized to fulfill the difficulties individuals in this demographic deal with as they strive to become sober.

 The most effective LGBTQ substance abuse treatment programs will assist with issues of violence, abuse, harassment, stigmatization, and trauma.
 They also connect patients with peers who can relate to them personally.

 For ages, it has been understood that the rate of substance abuse and addiction is more eminent amongst those who self-identify as LGBTQ.
 Research studies from the journal titled Psychology of Addictive Behaviors highlight analysis show that LGBTQ community members are at higher risk of substance abuse than the general population.

 This is because LGBTQ community members have historically had difficulties in receiving the healthcare needed without prejudice or discrimination amongst substance abuse and addiction treatment.
 But, over the last few decades, there’s been a change in perceptions and beliefs toward individuals who identify as LGBTQ.